Book Clinic Appointment with Dr. Smita Joshi

 - Bribe yourself: You can try bribing yourself as a reason for getting out of bed.
 You can remind yourself how good you will feel after having a cup of hot coffee, or how nice it would feel to listen to a certain song while going to work.

 It is important to give yourself a purpose or reason to get out of bed.
 Many people believe that they might feel like leaving the bed in spite of being heavily depressed, if they had a worthy purpose.
 It is very important for you to get involved in something.
 You might hate a job, or hate working, but it will give you a reason to divert from your depressive thoughts.
+In case you have a concern or query you can always consult an expert & get answers to your questions!

 Diagnosis & Management of Behavioural Disorders in Children